rash/shuttle/README.md

 # Compilation

 To compile Shuttle, you must clone this repository.
-After you have cloned this repository, you must navigate to the directory this repository has been cloned in and run 'gradlew build' on Windows or './gradlew build' on macOS and Linux.
+After you have cloned this repository, you must navigate to the directory this repository has been cloned in and run `gradlew build` on Windows or `./gradlew build` on macOS and Linux.

 # Licensing